Hanoon02/Joke-Recommender-System-using-CBF/README.md

 ## Methodology

-We build two systems, one using a user-based approach and the other using a joke-based approach.
+We build two systems, user-based-rating model and average-rating-model.
-The user-based approach predict the ratings for the existing user.
+The user-based-rating approach predict the ratings for the existing user.
 The average-rating approach predict the average ratings of a new joke to any user.

 ## Results